martinconnarty/REACT-ex/Readme.md

 ## Initial ideas

-- To split apart Playbooks into seperate files based on stages (perhaps this could just be how the Markdown files are generated)
+- To split apart or make it easy to split Playbooks into seperate files based on stages (perhaps this could just be how the Markdown files are generated).
+Because Playbooks currently comprise of the full IR stages, it can quickly become unweildy and hard to follow.

-- For every response action, add a "Look for xyz" - based on information such as what is in Mitre ATT&CK or the original reports.
-Often it isn't enough to simply say "Find destination IPs" without the context of what should or shouldn't stand out as of interest.
+- For every response action, add some context of how to use it, e.g. "Look for xyz".
+This could be based on information such as what is in Mitre ATT&CK or the original reports.
+Often it isn't enough to simply say "Find destination IPs" without the context of what should or shouldn't stand out as of interest for that use-case.

 - Seperating Response Actions from the 'how' such as searches, scripts etc. Instead, those searches and scripts reference the Response Action(s) that they apply to.

-- Have a 1-1 Relationship between Playbooks and Mitre ATT&CK Techniques
+- Have a 1-1 Relationship between Playbooks and Mitre ATT&CK Techniques.
+At the moment it doesn't seem clear what drives the requirement for playbooks.

 - Use the Mitre ATT&CK Flow concept so that each Playbook has relationships between other related techniques that might have been observed before or after.
-The idea is that an event is unlikely to happen in isolation.
+The idea is that an event is unlikely to happen in isolation and should be seen as part of a chain that needs understanding.

-- Chaining playbooks to allow a full picture of an incident can be scaled up and down based on the severity/confidence of the initial event.
+- Chaining playbooks to allow a full picture of an incident which can be scaled up and down based on the severity/confidence of the initial event.
-For example, a firing for a Phishing email that you discover was blocked wouldn't warrant checking the next stage which might be code execution and onwards.
+For example, a firing for a Phishing email that you discover was blocked wouldn't warrant checking the next stage which might be code execution and onwards, or you might not have a high degree of confidence that it is a true positive, by looking at what would likely happen after or have happened before, you may be able to support a conclusion.